1. Application process

-Applicants will be asked to provide a personal statement: this is your chance to tell us about your experiences of study in the past (whether positive or negative); your reasons for wanting to return to study now; why you wish to study on the Foundation Year in particular; what you would like to achieve by the end of the course; whether you would like to go on to study for a degree; your interest in any of the arts and humanities, for example books, films, music, art, drama, religion, philosophy or history; your other hobbies and interests.
+Applicants will be asked to provide a personal statement: this is your chance to tell us about your experiences of study in the past (whether positive or negative); your reasons for wanting to return to study now; why you wish to study on the Foundation programme in particular; what you would like to achieve by the end of the course; whether you would like to go on to study for a degree; your interest in any of the academic disciplines or areas related to your chosen pathway; your other hobbies and interests.

-Personal statements are assessed qualitatively on the basis of the following criteria:
+Personal statements are assessed qualitatively on the following criteria:

 - Interest in and commitment to the programme

 - Evidence of academic potential